anconaesselmann/AppRoving/README.md

 ## License

-The use of XcodeDebug requires a valid license for XcodeDebugger.
+The use of AppRoving requires a valid license for AppRover.
 See the LICENSE file for more info.